Dean L. Bresciani: North Dakota State University

 Dean L. Bresciani was named the 14th president of North Dakota State University on May 24, 2010, succeeding Joseph A. Chapman and interim president, Dick Hanson.
 He began his term as president on June 15, 2010.

 During his 12-year term, NDSU regained its R1 status in 2021 from the Carnegie Classification of Institutions of Higher Education.
 The NDSU Foundation also announced the statewide record for fundraising with the six-year "In Our Hands" campaign that raised $586.7 million.

 Major projects during his presidency include completion of Cater Hall, Aldevron Tower, A. Glenn Hill Center, Sanford Health Athletic Complex, and Sugihara Hall.
 Ground was also broken for the Peltier Agricultural Complex, Nodak Insurance Company Football Performance Complex, and Grandmother Earth's Gift of Life Garden.

 In 2015, Bresciani was selected for the NCAA Division I Presidential Forum.
 Bresciani was the first president from any North Dakota college or university to join a major leadership group in the NCAA.

 Bresciani plans to become a distinguished professor in health sciences upon his resignation from the presidency in 2022.

 In his 2021 State of the University Address, Bresciani announced his entire estate would be left to NDSU.
 On April 28, 2022, the President Dean L. Bresciani Endowed Chair in Leadership was announced by the NDSU Foundation.
 The endowment will support leaders on the NDSU campus.

-Fargo mayor Tim Mahoney (North Dakota politician) officially recognized May 16, 2022, as Dean Bresciani Day to commemorate his last day in office.
+Fargo mayor Tim Mahoney officially recognized May 16, 2022, as Dean Bresciani Day to commemorate his last day in office.